 Trips and Visits

-The Psychology department has links with the University of Essex and a representative from the university visits the college each June to talk about Psychology at Higher Education.
+The Psychology department has links with a number of Universities and a representative from the university visits the college each June to talk about Psychology and Criminology at Higher Education.